Seatis/my-teaching-materials/java-gui/2-swing-more/README.md

 ```java
 Toolkit.getDefaultToolkit().createImage("image.jpg");
 ```
+- Add panel to frame of Menu app.
 - You should Override the paintComponent method of JPanel and inside of this block you can draw to this component.
 ```java
 @Override